-In the media and our culture, wealth management gets interpreted as investing in stocks and bonds due to the billions of dollars made in this industry.
-Yet managing your wealth goes both above and far beyond stock investing.
+In the media and our culture, wealth management gets interpreted as simply investing in stocks and bonds due to the billions of dollars made in this industry.
+Yet managing your wealth goes above and far beyond stock investing.

 Here’s why.
 First, if you hire a wealth manager, you’re the person doing the hiring.
 This is a level above investing your money.
 Second, managing wealth is about much more than stock investing.

 When you feel as though someone else is responsible for your wealth, it can lead to giving your power away on a deeper level.

 Decide How Active You’ll Be

 The next major step is to decide what type of investor you want to be.